roma-glushko/roma-glushko.github.io/content/blog/nature-of-distributed-systems/index.md

 - **Latency** - when we have a single server, it's **CPU power and latency** we worry about.
 In distributed systems, our main concern is **network latency**.
 - **Memory Access** - in a single server, we have access to the **same memory space**, so it may be easier to write programs that interact with each other.
 You cannot get direct access from one server to another.
 - **Partial Failures** - both distributed and a single node systems have components that could fail.
 In case of a single server, there may be either total failure of the server (OS crashes or failures on ISP side) or partial failures of the applications installed on the server.
 Every single component in a distributed setup surely shares these problems.
 However, they become **undisguisable** from each other.
-Having more components only **increases a chance that some of them would be affected by some failures**.
+Having more components only **increases the chance that some of them would be affected by some failures**.

 These few differences are so significant that they effectively change the way we need to think and build distributed systems.